ziro7/Forward/README.md

 2.1 also type "dotnet ef migrations add CreateIdentitySchema" (Identity database)
 3. In the same console run "dotnet ef database update" (still need to test if this works or something else is needed.)
+4. When logging in, there are two users in the database: normal@mail.com and admin@mail.com - both have password "PZg38F#@7oOVvrH".
+You can also create your own.
+The admin user can however do more then the average user.

 Features include:
 - CI/CD pipeline to azure - It is not published so currently it only build continueously.